saltandpurple/eks-tooling-demo/README.md

-	kubectl config get-contexts		# Show all available contexts kubectl config current-context		# Show currently active context kubectl config use-context heimspiel	# Switch context to heimspiel
+	kubectl config get-contexts		# Show all available contexts kubectl config current-context		# Show currently active context kubectl config use-context k8s-workshop	# Switch context to heimspiel

+### Checking permissions

+    kubectl auth can-i --list                                # Get an overview of all permissions for my user kubectl auth can-i get pods --as=serviceaccount:default  # Check for permissibility of a specific action (and a different user/sa than myself)

+### RBAC related checks can be easily performed with kubectl.

 ### Creating objects

-	kubectl create namespace nginx					# Create a namespace kubectl apply -f nginx/nginx.yaml -n nginx			# Apply a given manifest in the namespace heimspiel-nginx kubectl create deployment nginx2 -n nginx --image=nginx:latest	# Shortcut to create a deployment without a manifest
+	kubectl create namespace nginx					# Create a namespace kubectl get namespaces                                          # Check that is has been created kubectl config set-context --current --namespace=nginx  # Set namespace to nginx for less typing kubectl apply -f nginx/nginx.yaml			# Apply a given manifest in the namespace heimspiel-nginx kubectl create deployment nginx2 -n nginx2 --image=nginx:latest	# Shortcut to create a deployment without a manifest (namespace must exist)

+### In k8s, namespaces are a central mechanism for separation of concerns.

 ### Describing objects

-	kubectl get pods --all-namespaces		# List pods in all namespaces kubectl get pods -n nginx -o wide		# List pods in a certain namespace but with more output kubectl describe deployment nginx -n nginx	# Get a detailed description of an object
+	kubectl get pods --all-namespaces		# List pods in all namespaces kubectl get pods -o wide		# List pods in a certain namespace but with more output kubectl describe service nginx	# Get a detailed description of an object

 ### Scaling a deployment